IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 34.1.1.2 Authorization Server

 The Authorization Server provides access tokens to requesting clients.
 In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL, and other information to determine whether HTTP RESTful transactions are authorized.
-If authorized, the Authorization Server provides a access token which authorizes the client to retrieve data and documents from the Resource Server.
+If authorized, the Authorization Server provides an access token which authorizes the client to retrieve data and documents from the Resource Server.

 #### 34.1.1.3 Resource Server